ToyotaInfoTech/RAMN/docs/hardware/Fabrication/ordering.rst

     Expansions Panel from PCBWay

-The bill of materials used in the above orders were tailored to match the components that are available from PCBWay, and some parts are removed (marked DNP) to reduce costs (e.g. test points).
+The bill of materials used in the above orders was tailored to match the components that are available from PCBWay, and some parts are removed (marked DNP) to reduce costs (e.g. test points).
 See :ref:`additional_components` for a list of optional components you may want.